core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The security provided by the Echo and Request-Tag options depends on the security protocol used.
 CoAP and HTTP proxies require (D)TLS to be terminated at the proxies.
 The proxies are therefore able to manipulate, inject, delete, or reorder options or packets.
 The security claims in such architectures only hold under the assumption that all intermediaries are fully trusted and have not been compromised.

 Counting Echo values can only be used to show freshness relative to numbered events, and are the legitimate case for Echo values shorter than four bytes, which are not necessarily secret.
-They MUST NOT be used unless the request Echo values are integrity protected as per {#echo-proc}.
+They MUST NOT be used unless the request Echo values are integrity protected as per {{echo-proc}}.

 Servers SHOULD use a monotonic clock to generate timestamps and compute round-trip times.
 Use of non-monotonic clocks is not secure as the server will accept expired Echo option values if the clock is moved backward.
 The server will also reject fresh Echo option values if the clock is moved forward.
 Non-monotonic clocks MAY be used as long as they have deviations that are acceptable given the freshness requirements.
 If the deviations from a monotonic clock are known, it may be possible to adjust the threshold accordingly.